hojmax/Point-Packing/README.md

 # Point Packing
 ## 📝 Description
 In this project i use gradient descent to find the optimal 'packing' of points confined to a rectangular 2D container.
 I define this optimal packing as minimizing the distance to all other points and the borders.
-On the basis of this definition i formulate the following loss function (Sorry to light theme users 😊 ):
+On the basis of this definition i formulate the following loss function[^1] (Sorry to light theme users 😊):

+[^1]: I am aware that the loss function is not strictly optimizing my stated definition.
+It does however give me a good way to formulate the problem.

 ![eq](images/eq1.png)